-- (1) The regulations may prescribe matters of an application, transitional or saving nature relating to the amendments and repeals made by the amending Act. - (2) Without limiting subclause (1), the regulations may: - (a) provide that Part 9 of this Schedule or Part 4 of Schedule 9 to the amending Act applies with specified modifications; or - (b) provide that the Transitional Act applies with specified modifications. - (3) The provisions referred to in subclause (2) have effect subject to regulations made for the purposes of this clause. - (4) Despite subsection 12(2) of the Legislative Instruments Act 2003: - (a) regulations relating to the amendments and repeals made by Schedule 9 to the amending Act; and - (b) regulations made for the purposes of subclause (2); may be expressed to take effect from a day before the regulations are registered under that Act.
+- (1) The regulations may prescribe matters of an application, transitional or saving nature relating to the amendments and repeals made by the amending Act. - (2) Without limiting subclause (1), the regulations may: - (a) provide that Part 9 of this Schedule or Part 4 of Schedule 9 to the amending Act applies with specified modifications; or - (b) provide that the Transitional Act applies with specified modifications. - (3) The provisions referred to in subclause (2) have effect subject to regulations made for the purposes of this clause. - (4) Subsection 12(2) (retrospective application of legislative instruments) of the Legislation Act 2003 does not apply to: - (a) regulations relating to the amendments and repeals made by Schedule 9 to the amending Act; and - (b) regulations made for the purposes of subclause (2).

-Schedule 4-Amendments made by the Fair Work Amendment Act 2013
+Schedule 4-Amendments made by the Fair Work Amendment Act 2013 amending Act means the Fair Work Amendment Act 2013.